walshbr/introduction-to-text-analysis/archives/nines.md

 If you have ever tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content, you have encountered such **paywalled** materials.
 Resources like these can be juxtaposed with **open access** materials.
 While there are different levels and variants, open access broadly means that the materials are provided available with little to no restrictions.
 For many, the choice is an ethical and a political one.
 But open access materials do raise serious financial questions:

-> How can open access work be funded without
+> Keeping materials online requires sustained funding over time.
+How can open access work be maintained if they are presented for free?

+Once materials are put online, it is possible to connect them to a wider, global network of similar digital materials.
+In the same way that a library gathers information about the materials so that they may be organized in a systematic way (more on this **metadata** topic in our chapter on "Problems with Data."

-The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource.
-NINES attempts to gather archived materials pertaining to the Nineteenth Century in a way that promotes access and
+The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource that attempts to gather archived materials pertaining to the Nineteenth Century.

 Preservation
 Sustainability

-Accessibility

 Interoperability